hantsy/spring-reactive-sample/docs/data-neo4j-auditing.md

 > Note : in the real world applications, you can retrieve the current user from current SecurityContextHolder.

+By default Spring Boot do not autoconfigure the auditing feature.
 Do not forget to add a `@EnableReactiveNeo4jAuditing`  annotation on the `@Configuration` class to activate the data auditing feature.

 ```java
 @Configuration(proxyBeanMethods = false)